sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/250 - preprocessors/090 - deskew.md

 - Choose text anchors for Fixed Points that form as large a triangle as possible, ideally at three corners of the document.
 Choosing the best points can take some trial and error.
 - For the Match parameter, choose types "startsWith" or "endsWith" to avoid problems with lines split by skew.
 If you choose "endsWith", then also define `"start:right"`.
 - For the aligned reference PDF, choose a slightly enlarged image of the document so that the Fixed Points triangle is large.
 The Deskew preprocessor corrects scaling for smaller skewed images.
-- Define a Merge Lines or Split Lines preprocessor to clean up after the Deskew preprocessor.
+- Define a Merge Lines preprocessor to clean up after the Deskew preprocessor.

 Limitations
 -----